Data Drift, Model Drift & Automated Retraining

 drifted.append(name)

-return driftedTo see it work, we compare the reference against two samples: one drawn from the same distribution, and one where we've nudged incomes up and household density up to simulate a market that moved.
-The test should stay quiet on the first and fire on exactly the features we changed — and it does:
+return driftedTo see it work, we compare the reference against two samples: one drawn from the same distribution, and one where we pushed incomes and household density upward to simulate a market that moved.
+The test should stay quiet on the first sample and fire on exactly the features we changed, and it does:

 === Scenario A: same distribution ===